Department Graduate Handbook

 In addition, the following two landmark consultations should be scheduled as indicated:

 1. During the second semester of study, the student should meet with their advisor to discuss progress to date and plans for the coming year.
-For students entering with a BA, this meeting typically includes specific discussion of the MA thesis.
+For students entering with a BA, this meeting typically includes specific discussion of the MA examination (or thesis, if chosen as the option).

-2. During the second year, the student should meet with their advisor and other members of their PhD candidacy examination committee to discuss progress to date and plans for the coming year.
+2. During the second year, PhD students should meet with their advisor and other members of their PhD candidacy examination committee, and MA students with their advisor and MA committee, to discuss progress to date and plans for the coming year.

-In consultation with their advisors, students entering with a BA will work with three successive committees at OSU: the MA committee, the candidacy committee, and the dissertation committee.
-Students entering with an MA will work with the last two.
+In consultation with their advisors, students entering the PhD program with a BA will work with three successive committees at OSU: the MA committee, the candidacy committee, and the dissertation committee.
+Students entering the PhD program with an MA will work with the last two.
 Fields have varying expectations for completion times of the MA thesis and candidacy exam; students should consult their advisors to learn the expectations.
+Students entering the MA program with have only an MA committee.

 Should a student wish to change advisors, the student should email the Graduate Studies Coordinator with the request, cc’ing the new advisor as indication of their acceptance of the change.
 The student should also notify the former advisor of this change.